rfo909/CFT/README.md

 ## 17k lines of CFT script

-In total, CFT has some 17000 lines of CFT scripts under the two code.* directories, among them a full JSON parser and an XML parser, as the CFT language has access to the Lexer used to parse CFT itself, and writing these recursive-descent parsers was easier in CFT than in Java.
+In total, CFT has some 17000 lines of CFT scripts under the two code.* directories, among them a full recursive descent JSON parser and also an XML parser.

 There are also scripts for automating PowerShell use, installing and working with Docker and Kubernetes, and many others.